Gvieve/tea-time/API_Documentation.md

 ### Error Handling
 ### Sad Path Response (no data matches query)
-* A sad path response is returned when no matching data can be found, such as when the student search returns 0 results.
+* A sad path response is returned when no matching data can be found, such as when the tea search returns 0 results.

   ```json
     {